Weather of 2023: Tropical and subtropical cyclones

 The first named tropical cyclone of the year was Cyclone Hale, which caused minimal damage and one death in New Zealand as an extratropical cyclone.
 Later in January, Cyclone Cheneso killed at least 33 people in Madagascar and left 20 missing.
 In addition, it damaged over 13,000 houses and 18 medical centers.

 In February, Cyclone Freddy formed on February 4 and lasted until March 14, making it the longest lived tropical cyclone on record, surpassing Hurricane John of 1994, tracking across the entire Indian Ocean, the first to do so since Hudah and Leon-Eline in 2000.
-In addition, Freddy also recorded the highest accumulated cyclone energy of any tropical cyclone worldwide, at 87.01, surpassing the previous record of 85.26 by Hurricane Ioke in 2006.
 Freddy killed at least 1,434 people, and left 19 missing.
 In May, Cyclone Mocha formed and made landfall in Myanmar, killing 438 people and more than 101 missing.
 In June, Cyclone Biparjoy formed over the Arabian Sea and intensified into an extremely severe tropical cyclone, and made landfall in India, leaving at least 12 people dead.